jackbravo/condorest-django/README.md

 And then **modify** the `SECRET_KEY` with a random string of more than 16 chars.
 This variable is inside your newly created `.env` file, you should open it and change its value.

+You need to create a database for the project and make sure your credentials are correct on the file `.env`.
 Create a database and user on your postgres server, running these commands:

-    createuser -Psd condorest
-    createdb -O condorest condorest

 **If using Ubuntu the commands should be**:

     sudo -u postgres createuser -Psd condorest
     sudo -u postgres createdb -O condorest condorest

+On other OS the commands are:

+    createuser -Psd condorest
+    createdb -O condorest condorest

-(If trouble arises regarding the commands, you can access postgres by typing `psql`, then you can drop a given table by typing `drop database condorest;`, then typing `drop user condores;` to delete the created user, and **then** typing `\q` to actually quit the psql command line, this is similar to typing `exit` in the good old regular mysql.)
+If trouble arises regarding these commands (forgetting to use sudo on Ubuntu, etc), you can access postgres by typing `psql`, then you can drop a given table by typing `drop database condorest;`, then typing `drop user condores;` to delete the created user, and **then** typing `\q` to actually quit the psql command line, this is similar to typing `exit` in the good old regular mysql.

-You need to create a database for the project and make sure your credentials are correct on the file `.env`.
 After that just run

     python manage.py migrate